pkg vs Bun vs Deno

 Architectural difference in one picture

-All three produce one binary, all three expose embedded files to fs.readFileSync, all three launch in under a second.
-What differs is whose runtime you are shipping. pkg ships the same Node.js you tested against.
-Bun and Deno ship their own runtime with their own compat layer.
+All three produce one binary, expose embedded files to fs.readFileSync, and launch in under a second.
+What differs is whose runtime you are shipping: pkg ships the same Node.js you tested against, while Bun and Deno ship their own runtime and compat layer.

 | Scenario | pkg | Bun | Deno |